rw3iss/api-data-tools/readme.md

 # Rest API:

-To use the automatically-generated REST API it in your application, ie. vanilla node:
+To automatically generate a REST API in your application, ie. vanilla node:

 ```
 import http from 'http';